rvprg/sz80em/README.md

 The [PDF](https://github.com/rvprg/sz80em/blob/master/sz80em.pdf) file of the book is available [here](https://github.com/rvprg/sz80em/blob/master/sz80em.pdf).

+The emulator expects ROM file named 48k.rom in current directory.
+A different file path can be specified as the first argument to the program.

 ## Table Of Contents
 * 1. About ZX Spectrum
 * 2. Program layout